bytealche/Datawarehouse/README.md

 ## Medallion Architecture (Layers)

 Welcome back!
-In [Chapter 1: Data Warehouse](01_data_warehouse_.md), we learned that a data warehouse is our central, organized library for business data.
-In [Chapter 2: ETL Pipelines](#etl-pipelines), we discovered how ETL (Extract, Transform, Load) is the process that brings raw data into the warehouse and starts cleaning and preparing it.
+In [Data Warehouse](#data-warehouse), we learned that a data warehouse is our central, organized library for business data.
+In [ETL Pipelines](#etl-pipelines), we discovered how ETL (Extract, Transform, Load) is the process that brings raw data into the warehouse and starts cleaning and preparing it.

 Now that the data is arriving, where does it go inside the warehouse?
 Do we just dump everything into one big pile?
 Or do we keep the raw data, the semi-cleaned data, and the fully ready-to-analyze data separate?